SRattacasa/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-The cross-axis on the current line.
+The cross-axis of the current line.

 5. Explain why git is valuable to a team of developers.